vivo-project/VIVO/README.md

 ### DuraSpace Wiki:
 https://wiki.duraspace.org/display/VIVO/

+Installation instructions for the latest release can be found at this location on the wiki:  https://wiki.duraspace.org/display/VIVO/VIVO+Technical+Documentation

 ## Contact us
 There are several ways to contact the VIVO community.
 Whatever your interest, we would be pleased to hear from you.